MaximeArn/Docker-formation/README.md

 #### Exemple

-`docker container export -o containe.tar container`
+`docker container export -o container.tar container`

+### docker image import

+The `docker image import` command imports the filesystem from a tar archive to create an image.

+It also accepts URLs, so you can retrieve remote archives.
+If the archive is compressed, the daemon will automatically decompress and extract it.

+#### Exemple

+`docker image import shared_container.tar`